Tips to clean your alpaca toy

 Watch this video before continuing to read this blog article to the end!

-*Our star this time is a very clumsy Sandstone Medium-sized Sandstone and has spilled Nutella, coffee, and multiple sodas on its thick layer of wool.
-The whole cleaning process took one afternoon, after which our Inkari alpaca was completely clean and ready to go out on the town again.
-Let's hope our star pays a bit more attention to its fluff next time!
+*Our star this time is a very clumsy Medium-sized Sandstone and has spilled Nutella, coffee, and multiple sodas on its thick layer of alpaca fleece.
+The whole cleaning process took 4-5 hours.
+Let's hope our star pays a bit more attention to her fluff next time!

-It is a very easy process overall, but there are some small moments where it is always good to be a little bit more careful with your fluffy friend.
-Some useful tips I wish someone told me when I started with alpaca maintenance and Inkari are:
+It is a very easy process overall, but there are some small moments where it is always good to be a bit more careful with your fluffy friend.

-- Rinse: I do not recommend to soak your alpaca completely, only use small amounts of water for cleaning.
+- Rinse: never soak your alpaca completely, only use small amounts of water for cleaning.
 Too much water can damage the filling.

-- Clean thoroughly: in the unlikely event that you'll ever need soap, only use brands that are ecological and are wool-specific.
+- Clean thoroughly: when soap is necessary, only use brands that are ecological and wool-specific.

 - Brush: you'll notice that wet alpacas are a bit tougher to brush, so put your hand around the neck of the alpaca for extra support.

-- Dry: be sure to change the angle often.
+- Dry: be sure to shake and change the drying area often.

-- Repeat brush: comb the wet spots first for more a more speedy drying process.
+- Repeat brush: comb the wet spots first for a swift drying process.

 - Dry: switch up the position of the alpaca often.

-- Final brush: shake a few times; brush the last wet spots out of the alpaca wool.
+- Final brush: shake a few times; brush the final wet spots out of the alpaca fleece.

-- Cuddle (or perform a magic trick): whatever you do, enjoy your Inkari alpaca and have fun 😉
+- Cuddle: whatever you do, enjoy your Inkari alpaca toy and have fun 😉

-If you're still not sure about some of the steps that you need to take,, you can also easily visit the Inkari Maintenance page where I discuss all steps one more time.
+If you're still not sure about some of the steps that you need to take, visit the Inkari Maintenance page for a quick summary.